 Over the past several years, cloud computing has proven itself as a viable business solution - capable of adding agility, scalability and efficiency to organizations of just about any size.

 What many don't realize, however, is that the cloud is a solid contender in the cyber security field and - when implemented correctly - cloud computing solutions can provide organizations with the level of security they couldn't otherwise afford or manage on their own.

-While scores of organizations are already reaping the benefits that the cloud provides, others remain apprehensive about the idea of losing control of their data.
+While scores of organizations are already reaping the benefits of cloud computing and cloud data security, others remain apprehensive about the idea of losing control of their data.
 What these skeptics often don't realize is that the leading cloud competitors (i.e. Microsoft, AWS) have departments and advanced resources dedicated to keeping their platforms secure, which helps YOU keep your organization's data secure.
 It is important to note that not all cloud vendors are created equal and when evaluating your options, we urge you to ask the right questions to ensure the provider you choose is doing their part to safeguard their cloud.

 Here's a quick review of the top 7 questions:

 - How does the provider maintain the confidentiality of your data?